john-cd/rust_howto/bk/src/categories/development-tools/other/other.md

 [`Roogle`][c-roogle-website]{{hi:roogle}}⮳ [![roogle-github][c-roogle-github-badge]][c-roogle-github] [![cat-development-tools][cat-development-tools-badge]][cat-development-tools]{{hi:Development tools}}

-Roogle is a Rust API search engine, which allows you to [search][p-search] functions by names and type signatures.
+Roogle is a Rust API [search][p-search] engine, which allows you to [search][p-search] functions by names and type signatures.
 The query can be one of the following types:

 |||
 |---|---|